florian-beetz/bachelor-thesis/thesis.md

 * **Dialect conversion** is required when the underlying compiler technology changes to a new version of the compiler or a new compiler family [@Malton2001].
-Usually successive versions of compilers aim at being backwards compatible, even when new features were added, in large code bases, however, additional effort is required to use new versions of compilers.
+Usually successive versions of compilers aim at being backwards compatible, even when new features were added.
+In large code bases, however, additional effort is required to use new versions of compilers.

   Not much literature exists on the topic of this type of migration.
-  Often when a new version of a compiler introduces incompatibilities with previous versions, a migration guide is issued by the compiler maintainers [@Miller; @GHCM].
+  Often when a new version of a compiler introduces incompatibilities with previous versions, a migration guide is issued by the compiler maintainers [@GHCM; @Miller].

 * **+API migration** is the process of changing a dependency on an external +API to another one or a different version [@Malton2001].